tbz92/yii-boilerplate/README.md

 http://localhost/yii-boilerplate/index.php?r=user/list
 ````

-7- Sql file has also been added if you want to import database directly.
+7- Sql file 'yii-boilerplate.sql' has also been added if you want to import database directly.